I. Basic Guidelines/Resolution Basics

 i.
 Each resolution must be submitted by a qualified member of the Association as specified above and must indicate the initiating individual or entity.

 j.
 Each resolution must include a title, the Whereas clause(s), and the Resolved clause(s) in the resolution itself.
 The actual resolution should be written as a stand-alone document, preferably not more than a single page in length.
-Additional information, such as the author/sponsor, reference material, existing policy, time frame, and financial impact should be provided.
+Additional information, such as the author/sponsor, reference material, existing policy, time frame and financial impact should be provided on the Resolution Submission Form.
+See “How to submit a resolution” below for more details.

 V. How to Submit a Resolution